diericx/svelte-breadcrumbs/README.md

 > Optional

-A list of `Crum`s that will override/bypass any breadcrumb generation via routes.
+A list of `Crumb`s that will override/bypass any breadcrumb generation via routes.
 In SvelteKit if you pass `$page.data.crumbs` or something similar you will be able to override any bread crumbs via page loads.

 #### `titleSanitizer(title: string) -> string`